And the great fleas themselves, in turn, have greater fleas to go on;

 - Land of the Lost has a scene where Will Ferrell's character gets a tick the size of a football.

 - In the novel The Sky People, the dinosaurs on an alternate Venus have lice the size of crayfish; you do NOT want to get one on you.

 - In a Brian Aldiss' short story "Poor Little Warrior", a time-traveling big game hunter kills a brontosaurus (sic), only to be killed by the vermin swarming off its carcass.

 - In Hindu Mythology, Earth was made from the remains a giant which the gods made and sacrificed to themselves.
 Some versions go on to state that the various parasites on his body became the creatures of the Earth.

 - In Norse Mythology, the maggots that fed on the corps of Ymir, of whom the earth was made, become Dwarves.

 - Dungeons & Dragons adventure EX1 Dungeonland.
 The PCs can encounter a giant dog the size of an elephant.
 If they search its body (e.g. after killing it) they will discover (and be attacked by) three Giant Ticks.

-- Star Fleet Battles, Captain's Log #40 short story "The Nature of the Beast".
+- Star Fleet Battles: Captain's Log #40 is a short story titled "The Nature of the Beast".
 A Federation starship encounters a huge monster called a Space Manta, which is infested with giant parasites.
 The Manta can "fire" them at targets as if the parasites were guided missiles.